geoserver/geoserver/doc/en/user/source/community/jdbcstore/installing.rst

 To install the JDBCStore module:

-#. `Download <http://geoserver.org/download>`_ the module.
-The file name is called :file:`geoserver-*-jdbcstore-plugin.zip`, where ``*`` is the version/snapshot name.
+#.
+Download the module: :download_community:`jdbcstore`

    The JDBCStore plug-in automatically includes the :ref:`community_jdbcconfig` plugin as well which will generally be run at the same time.

 #.
 Extract this file and place the JARs in ``WEB-INF/lib``.